Sample Termination Letter

 You will want to have your legal bases carefully covered.
 In some cases of employment termination, if you expect the employment termination to become sticky, or unusual, you will want to involve your attorney.
 Work out the details with your own employment law attorney so that you are in agreement on what situations require intervention.

 This sample termination letter is an example of the most simple, direct form of termination letter.
 You can use this termination letter in most instances when you let an employee go.
-It should be printed on company stationery and either handed to the employee at the termination meeting or mailed to the employee's known address with signed return receipt recommended.
+It should be printed on company stationery and either handed to the employee at the termination meeting or mailed to the employee's known address with a signed return receipt recommended.

 This simple termination letter does not provide the reason for the employment termination when no reason is provided (employment at will) during the termination meeting.
-Upcoming termination letters will provide samples for when an employee is laid off or fired for cause.

 In all cases of termination, the employer needs to retain the documented background counseling, coaching sessions, efforts to help the employee improve, the status of an employee's progress on a Performance Improvement Plan (PIP), and any other documented proof that the employer tried to prevent the need for termination.